stillagorilla/heypage/docs/DATA_MODEL_NOTES.md

   - applied_at
   - action_taken (remove/hide/label/etc.)

+Additional confirmed behavior (feed.html):

+- Proposer auto-vote:
+  - When a ModerationProposal is created, also create an immediate ModerationVote for the proposer with vote=YES.
+  - This is required to render the proposer-facing state as “Deletion Proposed Voted.”.

+- Outcome rendering:
+  - A “passed” removal does not hard-delete the target record.
+  - The target becomes suppressed and renders as a tombstone card: “Content removed by vote.”
+  - Model support options:
+    - store suppression on the target (e.g., moderation_status="removed_by_vote"), OR
+    - store action_taken="remove_by_vote" in ModerationOutcome and derive suppression from latest outcome.

 Representative vote concept:
 - Needs explicit rules.
 If it persists, model as a special permission/capacity assigned per proposal or per user tier.